- 1) Are you upgrading from an older iPhone?

 - iTunes syncing tips for iPhone users

-12) How to sync photos with your first-ever iPhone
+How to set up a new iPhone: 9) How to sync photos with your first ever iPhone

 Unfortunately, you can't port any Windows or Android apps from your old device to your iPhone.
 It is often the case that you will find parallel versions of those apps on Apple's App Store though.
 Note that if you have purchased content through apps - for example Kindle books - you will be able to download an equivalent app to access the data, in most cases at least.